City tours

 There are several curiosities that can be found on the canals, here are some:

-1) The Navigli Martesana is also called the Naviglio Piccolo
+1) The Naviglio Martesana is also known as Naviglio Piccolo

-2) It was designed by the genius of Leonardo da Vinci; Carlo Borromeo and all the Milanese archbishops sailed it, the procession of Maria Anna of Habsburg and Archduke Ferdinando, and also Alessandro Manzoni, Cesare Beccaria, Parini and the Scaliger soprano Luigi Marchesi.
+2) It was designed by Leonardo da Vinci; Carlo Borromeo and all the Milanese archbishops sailed it, but also Alessandro Manzoni, Cesare Beccaria, Parini and the Scaliger soprano Luigi Marchesi.

 3) Elio e le Storie Tese talks about the Naviglio Martesana in his song “Zelig: la cunesiun del pulpacc”

-4) The Sanctuary of Concesa is built under the fortress of Concesa, a spur of rock that dominates the Adda valley, from here the Naviglio Martesana is born.
+4) The Sanctuary of Concesa is built under the fortress of Concesa, a spur of rock that dominates the Adda valley: here the Naviglio Martesana was born.

 What is included